The following questions and answers are targeted at the Harvard School of Engineering and FAS Division of Science communities.

 Can faculty, postdocs, and graduate students come to campus to use their offices after Wednesday, March 18th?

-No. We have transitioned to remote work and teaching.
-Decanal approval is needed for access to the building for essential personnel.
+Decanal approval is needed for access to the building for essential personnel and personnel authorized to return to lab facilities.

 Will building operations staff still be on site and available to change gas cylinders and liquid nitrogen dewars?